 This report is segmented into three main parts of the Coca-Cola Case Study.
 The first part discusses market position, market share and product through research.
 The second part focuses on the current issues, core competence and future plans of Coca-Cola.
 Recommendations are provided in the third part in order to resolve the issues brought up earlier and to provide guidance towards its future global strategies.

-The report aims to provide recommendations to solve a number of issues that Coca-Cola has been facing in terms of water issues, health issues and environmental issues.
+The Coca-Cola Case Study aims to provide recommendations to solve a number of issues that Coca-Cola has been facing in terms of water issues, health issues and environmental issues.
 Firstly, globalisation and localisation should be balanced.
 Secondly, the market leader position can be maintained by employing defensive strategy.
 Thirdly, the brand perception can be changed by investing marketing budgets on healthy beverages such as juice and water.
 In addition, health issues can be improved by penetrating into a new market, such as producing healthy food with low calories.
 Fourthly, the water quality can be solved by developing new technology or seeking non-contaminated water supply.
 Last but not least, Coca-Cola can contribute to the sustainability through developing environmental friendly packages.